flowershow/flowershow-app/docs/syntax.md

 Line two
 ```

+Line one\
+Line two

 ## Blockquotes

-Blockquotes in Markdown let you quote text, like an email reply or a citation.
+Blockquotes in Markdown let you quote text like a citation.
 They work by prefixing lines with `>`.

 **Basic blockquote**